Gumnos/wordsearch/README.md

                         Set the minimum length of interest (default=3)
 ```

-A puzzle is expected to be a text-file with equal-length lines such as
+A puzzle is a text-file with equal-length lines such as

 ```
 $ cat puzzle.txt
-gkqcxq
+jkqcxq
 sleety
 uybtjx
-nskxih
+niarih
 nphail
 ycoldo
 ```